opencitations/OpenCitationsCorpus/README.md

 All of the source code and the collected data is available under a public license.
 Find more information about this project in our initial blogpost at: http://blog.related-work.net/

+if you want to join pleas have a look at the roadmap in our wiki: https://github.com/renepickhardt/related-work.net/wiki/Roadmap

 If you want to contribute contact us and keep in mind that we use the following branching model for developement http://nvie.com/posts/a-successful-git-branching-model/